In this article

 In dentistry, the terms holistic and biological are often used interchangeably.
 They have the same basic principles and believe in minimally invasive approaches.

-The types of patients these dentists care for can be different too.
-Holistic dentists may also offer spiritual or energetic healing alongside more traditional dentistry practices.
+The types of patients these dentists care for can be also different.
+Holistic dentists may offer spiritual or energetic healing alongside traditional dentistry practices.

 Holistic dentists are trained to treat the same conditions as general dentists.
 But their techniques differ.
 People can visit a holistic dentist for: